trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 * ``new_user`` (required): regex to match against the user that will be impersonated.
 * ``allow`` (optional): boolean indicating if the authentication should be allowed.
 Defaults to ``true``.

+The impersonation rules are a bit different than the other rules: The attribute ``new_user`` is required to not accidentally prevent more access than intended.
+Doing so it was possible to make the attribute ``allow`` optional.

 The following example allows the ``admin`` role, to impersonate any user, except for ``bob``.
 It also allows any user to impersonate the ``test`` user: